Jackgito/pokemon-quiz/README.md

 - Some animatated sprites provided by PokeApi are not animated (like Ferroseed)
 - Restarting game has a chance to mark correct answer by green if it is the same Pokemon as in previous question
 - App doesn't support new Pokemon generations automatically
+- Answering all Pokemon correct shows "failed" toast.
+- Number of guesses is not displayed correctly for everyone

 ## Credits
 Fonts:
 - https://www.1001fonts.com/orbitron-font.html

 ## License
 This project is licensed under the [MIT License](LICENSE).